nckgreene/bcs.github.io/parts/01-main.md

 ## BCS Literature Review

 ### Body condition scoring
 A body condition score (BCS) is a subjective evaluation of animal body fat based on visual or tactile features.
 Although BCS is a subjective measure, experienced scorers have demonstrated high agreement between their scores (Schröder and Staufenbiel, 2006).
 BCS are generally evaluated on a 9-point scale (in NZ), but values from 3.0 to 6.0 are most common.
-One thing to consider is that a properly managed herd will not have many extreme scores, so an imbalanced data set will need to be managed (Alvarez et al., 2018).
+One thing to consider is that a properly managed herd will not have many extreme scores, so an imbalanced data set will need to be managed (Rodrı́guez Alvarez et al., 2018).
 According to [DairyNZ](https://www.dairynz.co.nz/animal/body-condition-scoring/how-to-bcs/), there are eight pertinent body features for visual condition scoring.
 Some of these features can be viewed from an animal's side, whereas other features can be viewed from the animal's rear.
 These body features are:

 - Backbone
 - Long ribs